BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 ‘in-and-out-breathing-focussing-visualisation’ technique.
 It would force you to develop knowledge of the enduring breath underneath your experience, regardless of the mental, emotional, or physical state.
-(That’s also how *anapanasati* brings *satipatthana* to fulfilment.)
-As the Suttas say, recollected he breathes in or out.
+(That’s also how <span lang="pi">*anapanasati*</span> brings
+<span lang="pi">*satipatthana*</span> to fulfilment.)
+As the Suttas say,
+recollected he breathes in or out.
 They don’t say “*focused*” or “*concentrated*” he breathes in or out.

-If you overcome all sensuality and subdue all of the *patigha* that you have towards your own senses and towards anything or anyone in the world, present, past or future, then you will be ready to follow the Buddha’s detailed instructions on *anapanasati*.
-You will also know exactly what he means, otherwise, you will be doing his instructions with sensuality and as a method that you think will result in a “Greater sensual pleasure for me!”.
+If you overcome all sensuality and subdue all of the
+<span lang="pi">*patigha*</span> that you have towards your own senses
+and towards anything or anyone in the world, present, past or future, then you will be ready to follow the Buddha’s detailed instructions on
+<span lang="pi">*anapanasati*</span>.
+You will also know exactly what he
+means, otherwise, you will be doing his instructions with sensuality and as a method that you think will result in a “Greater sensual pleasure for me!”.
 Any greatness of mindfulness of breathing can only be developed upon complete surmounting of sensuality or overcoming the five lower fetters.

 That breath underneath your experience that is always enduring and which you don’t lose sight of (the knowledge of the breath being there), is an